Consent Not to be Unreasonably Withheld Sample Clauses

 Consent Not to be Unreasonably Withheld.
 When consent to an action is requested of a party to this Agreement, such consent shall not be arbitrarily or unreasonably withheld.

 Consent Not to be Unreasonably Withheld.
-If Landlord does not exercise its applicable option under Section 13.2, then Landlord will not unreasonably withhold or delay ITS consent to the proposed assignment o subletting if each of the following conditions is satisfied:
+If Landlord does not exercise its applicable option under Section 13.2, then Landlord will not unreasonably withhold or delay its consent to the proposed assignment or subletting if each of the following conditions is satisfied:

-(a) the proposed transferee, in Landlord's opinion, has sufficient financial capacity an business experience to perform Tenant's obligations under this Lease;
+(a) the proposed transferee, in Landlord’s reasonable opinion, has sufficient financial capacity and business experience to perform Tenant’s obligations under this Lease;

-(b) the proposed transferee will make use of the Premises which in Landlord's reasonable opinion (1) is lawful; (2) is consistent with the Permitted Use of the Premises under this Lease; (3) i consistent with the general character of uses conducted by the other occupants of the Gunbarrel Technical Center; (4) will not increase the likelihood of damage or destruction to the Building; (5) will not increase the rate of wear and tear to the Building; and (6) will not cause an increase in insurance premiums for insurance policies applicable to the Building;
+(b) the proposed transferee will make use of the Premises which in Landlord’s reasonable opinion (i) is lawful, (ii) is consistent with the permitted Use of the Premises under this Lease, (iii) is consistent with the general character of business carried on by tenants of similar office buildings, (iv) does not conflict with any exclusive rights or covenants not to compete in favor of any other tenant or proposed tenant of the Building, (v) will not increase the likelihood of damage or destruction to the Building, (vi) will not increase the rate of wear and tear to the Premises or Common Areas, (vii) will not cause an increase in insurance premiums for insurance policies applicable to the Building, and (viii) will not require new tenant improvements incompatible with then-existing Building systems and components;

 (c) the proposed transferee does not have a poor reputation in the general business community (such as a reputation for engaging in illegal or unethical business practices);

-(e) the proposed transferee, at the time of the proposed transfer, is neither a tenant in any building owned or managed by Landlord or any Affiliate of Landlord in the same county in which the Building is located, nor a party with whom Landlord is then negotiating for the lease of space in the Gunbarrel Technical Center;
+(d) the proposed transferee, at the time of the proposed transfer, is neither a tenant in any building owned or managed by Landlord or any affiliate of Landlord in the same city in which the Building is located, nor a party with whom Landlord is then negotiating for the lease of space in the Building;

-(f) at the time of the proposed transfer no "Default" (as defined in Section 19.1) exists under this Lease beyond any applicable notice and cure period; and
+(f) at the time of the proposed transfer no “Default” (as defined in Section 20.1) exists under this Lease.

 Consent Not to be Unreasonably Withheld.
 Whenever either Party requests any consent, permission, or approval which may be required or desired by that Party pursuant to the provisions of this Agreement, the other Party shall not unreasonably withhold or postpone the grant of such consent, permission, or approval.

 Consent Not to be Unreasonably Withheld.
-If Landlord does not exercise any of its applicable options under Section 13.2, then Landlord will not unreasonably withhold or delay its consent to the proposed assignment or subletting, except with respect to a proposed assignment or sublease to an existing tenant or other occupant in the Building or to a party who has been engaged in negotiations with Landlord for a lease in the Building within six (6) months prior to Tenant's request for Landlord's approval of such assignment or sublease, for which Landlord may withhold its consent in its sole and absolute discretion.
+To the extent Landlord’s consent is required, and if Landlord does not exercise any of its applicable options under Section 13.2, then Landlord will not unreasonably withhold, condition or delay its consent to the proposed assignment or subletting, except with respect to a proposed assignment or sublease to an existing tenant or other occupant in the Project (provided that Landlord has sufficient space available in the Project to meet that tenant or occupant’s needs) or to a party who is then engaged in negotiations with Landlord for a lease in the Project, for which Landlord may withhold its consent in its sole and absolute discretion.

 Consent Not to be Unreasonably Withheld.
 Except as otherwise may be provided in this Lease, in the event any provision of this Lease requires the consent of the other party prior to undertaking an action, such consent by the other party shall not be unreasonably withheld.